MairaMG/project-III-geospatial-data/README.md

 ## Overview

 This repository is designed to find the ideal location for a Gaming company anywhere in the world taking into account the employees requirements.
-The company has 87 employees and this following scheme:
+The company has 87 employees and it has the following scheme:

 - Everyone in the company is between 25 and 40 and needs after-office venues.
 - 30% of the employees have at least one kid.